Subject: Adjunctive Prediagnostic Test

 The current clinical standard for the most definitive, accurate and reliable method for diagnosing oral mucosal lesions is the surgical biopsy.

-Some devices and instruments are being marketed as a means for patients to benefit from improved identification of oral precancerous and early cancerous lesions, and possibly prevent the disease through early intervention.
-A technique involves chemiluminescence of tissue with a light source.
+Some devices and instruments are marketed as a way for patients to benefit from improved identification of oral precancerous and early cancerous lesions, and possibly prevent the disease through early intervention.
+One technique involves chemiluminescence of tissue with a light source.
 ViziLite® technology (Zila, Inc.) is one such device.
 Other devices and/or techniques are VELscope® (LED Dental Inc.) and the OraRisk®HPV Salivary test (Oral DNA® Labs).